-A Rich Spot of Earth: Thomas Jefferson's Revolutionary Garden at Montecello"
+A Rich Spot of Earth: Thomas Jefferson's Revolutionary Garden at Monticello"

 with Peter J. Hatch

-We cordially invite you to join us (rain or shine) on Saturday, Oct.
-7th @ 5 pm for a Public Lecture,
+Friends of Wethersfield cordially invite you to a garden lecture and reception (rain or shine) on Saturday, Oct.
+7th @ 5 pm, Everyone is welcome.

 Light refreshments and book signing will follow the lecture.